 Moraea macronyx has a beautiful white and yellow flower.
 Moraea tricolor is usually bright pink with yellow nectar guides, and subtle striping on the tepals.
 Put them together, and here's what you get:

 The parents are both low-growing plants whose flowers last for only a single day.
-In captivity here in California, they tend to bloom on the first sunny day after they're watered, so I have set my drip irrigation system to water on Friday night, giving me a better chance of seeing flowers when I'm home over the weekend.
-The plants bloom on and off for several weeks to over a month, in early spring.
+In captivity here in California, they tend to bloom in early spring on the first sunny day after they're watered, so I have set my drip irrigation system to water on Friday night, giving me a better chance of seeing flowers when I'm home over the weekend.
+The plants bloom on and off for several weeks to over a month.

-These plants bloomed as two-year-old seedlings, still in the seed cup.
+These plants first bloomed as two-year-old seedlings, still in the seed cup.